edouardfouche/edouardfouche.github.io/_posts/2017-05-09-Digital-Art-&-the-Knight's-Tour-Problem.markdown

 ![img](/img/knight/knight_heart.jpg){:class="img-responsive"}
 {:style="max-width: 500px; margin: auto"}

 The method `simulate` gives you more control on the aspect of the output.
-You can change the size of cells `cellsize`, the size of the nails `nailsize`, the size of the line `linewidth`, declare if the drawing should be closed (`closed`) as well as the color of the visualization (`color`):
+You can change the size of cells `cellSize`, the size of the nails `nailSize`, the width of the line `lineWidth`, declare if the drawing should be closed (`closed`) as well as the color of the visualization (`color`):

 ```scala